prayeole/ai-on-eks/website/docs/guidance/benchmarking/3-benchmarking-with-inference-perf/2-running-inference-perf-on-eks.md

 ## Infrastructure Topology for Reproducible Results

-For accurate, comparable benchmarks across multiple runs, the inference-perf Job **MUST** be co-located with your inference deployment in the same Availability Zone.
+For accurate, comparable benchmarks across multiple runs, the inference-perf Job **MUST** be placed in the same AZ as your inference deployment.

 ### Why This Matters: